tbensky/iCanText/README.md

 * Swipe up for numbers.
 Swipe down for symbols.
 * Two finger swipe down to toggle UPPER/lower case.
 * Use the 🔧 (fix it) key to fix up your text.
-    * iOS 26 users: fixing is done using Apple's on-device LLM).
+    * iOS 26 users: Very robust fixing is done using Apple's on-device LLM.
-    * pre-iOS 26 users: fixing still happens, but is not as robust.
+    * pre-iOS 26 users: less robust fixing using some in-app based logic.

 ## Quick tour